 Karen's always been a humane educator.
 From an early age, she was gently advocating for animals in her neighborhood, presenting reports on animal testing to her classmates, and rescuing toads left and right.
 And after 10 years teaching elementary school and continually integrating humane education into her lessons, Karen realized that's all she wanted to do.
 She knocked on Tanya's door, suggested HSHV have a humane education program, and the rest is... our future!
 Karen has two dogs, two cats, one son, and one husband.

 Data, process and technology is not the most glamorous, but animals don't judge!
 In a past life, Merri was a computer programmer and project manager.
 She values details, data, results and sustainable practices, but is passionate about 4-legged friends, as "they give us 2-leggeds unconditional love, endless forgiveness and demonstrate the utmost resilience."
 Merri is proud to work for our admin cats; fearful, nervous dogs and all the other critters who find their way to HSHV, and finds great satisfaction in seeing the results.

 Veterinary Clinic Manager

 Director of Finance

-Combining his love of his college town with a life-long love of animals and his admittedly unnatural passion for all things finance and accounting related, the Director of Finance position opening up at HSHV was a dream come true for Jon.
+Combining a love for his college town with a life-long love of animals and his admittedly unnatural passion for all things finance and accounting related, the Director of Finance position opening up at HSHV was a dream come true for Jon.
 If he isn’t sharing his desk chair with a cat, you can probably find Jon feeding treats to some wiggly dogs.
-Outside of the shelter, Jon spends time outdoors with family, including Stella, his Australian Shepherd Chocolate Lab mix whose favorite thing is running.
-And swimming.
-And being scratched.
+Outside of the shelter, Jon spends time indoors and out with his family, including three HSHV alums.
+Hazel and Huck, two social cats, and Juniper, a high energy blue heeler mix that took the Love Train up from Tennessee.
 And whispers in her big floppy ears.
 And fetching.

 Director of Communications